 2) applying a small amount of plain organic yogurt on a tampon for internal use before bed.

 3) Lactobacillus suppositories (including L. rhamnosus and L. reuteri) can also be very helpful.
-Early research shows good results from lactobacillus suppositories for BV, but you may need to repeat their use a few times.
+Early research in the journal of the American Venereal Disease Association shows good results from lactobacillus suppositories for BV, but you may need to repeat their use a few times.

 Lifestyle tips are essential in recovery and preventing recurrence: